Audiovisual Core Structure

 document, and which contain at least the four mandatory terms

-described in the Audubon Core Core Term List, and
+described in the Audiovisual Core Core Term List, and

 which describes a single multimedia resource (possibly including a